-- i.
+i.
 Routine Reporting.
-The Discharger shall report the following in the transmittal letter of the annual self-monitoring report that follows receipt of any sampling results for the characterization study: - (a) Indication that a sample for this characterization study was collected; and - (b) Identity of priority pollutants detected at or above applicable water quality criteria (see Fact Sheet Table F-6 for the criteria), and the detected concentrations of those pollutants. - ii.
+The Discharger shall, within 45 days of receipt of analytical results, report the following in the transmittal letter for the appropriate self-monitoring report:

+(a) Indication that a sample for this characterization study was collected; and

+- (b) Identity of pollutants detected at or above applicable water quality criteria (see Fact Sheet Table F-5 for the criteria) and the detected concentrations of those pollutants. - ii.
+Annual Reporting.
+The Discharger shall summarize the annual data evaluation and source investigation in the annual self-monitoring report. - iii.
 Final Report.
 The Discharger shall submit a final report that presents all these data with the application for permit reissuance.